 How Is Child Custody Determined?

 The primary goal in determining custody is deciding what is in the best interests of the child.
 Even in the most contentious divorce cases, most parents usually agree that they want to do what is best for their children, even if coming to that decision is difficult.
 For many couples, the result will be joint custody with visitation rights granted to the nonprimary caregiver.
-At Hawley & Associates, LLC, we have vast experience with custody cases in Prattville and throughout Autauga County.
+At Hawley & Associates, LLC, attorney Bradley Hawley has vast experience with custody cases in Prattville and throughout Autauga County.

 Factors That Courts Consider In Determining Custody

 Custody is determined by a variety of factors.
 Some of the questions that will be asked to decide custody include:

 - Who handles the majority of the parenting tasks?